jaswanth1847/AWAK-TASK/README.md

 **API Integration:**
 Fill out the form with valid and invalid data and submit it to see if the correct messages are displayed based on the API response.

+### 3 Check Responsiveness

+**Resize Browser Window:**
+Resize the browser window to check how the layout adapts to different screen sizes.